pablokvitca/validity-take-home/README.md

 Take Home for Co-op

+## Solution:
+- Added a POST request on the server that will parse and try to find the duplicates on the uploaded CSV file.
+- The CSV rows are parsed using the OpenCSV library into an array of ContactModel
+- ContactModel is a simple Java class to model a Contact's information
+- To find duplciates all 2-combinations are computed from the submitted contancs, then for each pair I compute a "distance" score value using a simple heuristic.
+If the distance is below a threshold they are marked as duplicated and added to a result set.
+Java Parallel Streams are used here.
+- The heuristic assigns (arbitrarily) a weight to each field and then computes the Levenshtein Distance between the strings of each field on the pair, then this are added to get a distance score between the 2 contacts.
+If a field is empty ("") on either of the contacts it is ignored (distance 0 for that field).
+- The frontend is a simple form to submit the CSV file (result is printed to the console), but testing is easier using Postman.

+## NOTE:
+I thought of a better solution, but it would take longer to implement.
+Using strategies to encode rules to better detect duplicates (and maybe why the duplicate happened), this idea is explained slightly on a comment on the DuplicateContactService.java file.

 ## Tasks:
 1. Write an app that parses the attached normal.csv file using the starter app we have created to start you off.